Klaus Woeste: A new learning function for GenZ.

 What makes social learning so valuable for companies in these scenarios?

 But one year after the launch of ChatGPT, it no longer feels abstract.
 It feels personal.
-If you’re a copywriter or a screenwriter, your world gets turned completely upside down.
-People think, “Wow, I need to stay one step ahead.
-I need to learn how to use these tools to stay relevant in my work.”
-And companies think: “Wow, I need to figure out how to use these technologies to increase the efficiency of my business and stay relevant as a company”.
+If you're a copywriter or a screenwriter, your world is turned completely upside down.
+People think, "Wow, I need to stay one step ahead.
+I need to learn how to use these tools to stay relevant in my work."
+And companies think: "Wow, I need to figure out how to use these technologies to increase the efficiency of my business and stay relevant as a company".

 Let me give you another example.
 We have a professional services client that is going through a digital transformation that is fundamentally changing every part of their business, from consulting to audit to controlling.
 For example, data analytics is now being used in auditing and auditors need to develop skills in using these tools and understand how to use them specifically in the context of an audit.
 It is no longer enough to apply what they have learned in the academic world and through years of audit experience.